-35 In a first aspect, the present invention thus provides the use of a sparingly soluble ionic metal compound (each comprising a metal ion and at least one anion) in monitoring and/or validating the use of at least one chemical treatment agent in a subterranean reservoir.
-Such ionic metal compounds will typically be compounds which have a low solubility under the prevailing conditions of the reservoir but have an increased solubility under the conditions of the at least one chemical treatment agent.
+35 In a first aspect, the present invention thus provides the use of a metal compound, sparingly soluble under normal production conditions, in monitoring for the presence of at least one chemical treatment agent along the well or in a subterranean reservoir.
+Such metal compounds, each comprising a metal ion, will typically be compounds which have a low solubility under the prevailing conditions of the reservoir but have an increased solubility under the conditions of the at least one chemical treatment agent.
+Solubility of the sparingly soluble metal compound in water at 50°C and pH 7 will preferably not be greater than 5 x $10^{-2}$ g/100 g.

-In a further aspect, the invention also provides a method for monitoring and/or validating the use of at least one chemical treatment agent in a subterranean reservoir, with said method comprising
+In a further aspect, the invention also provides a method for monitoring for the presence of at least one chemical treatment agent in a subterranean reservoir, with said method comprising introducing